dereneaton/ipyrad/docs/outline.rst

 .. code-block:: bash

-    ## create a params.txt file and rename it data1, and then use a text editor
-    ## to edit the parameter settings in data1-params.txt
+    ## Create a new params file using -n and name the assembly 'data1'.
+    ## This creates file called data1-params.txt
     ipyrad -n data1

+    ## Use a text editor to change setting in data1-params.txt
-    ## run steps 1-7 using the settings in data1-params.txt
+    ## and then run steps 1-7 using these settings.
     ipyrad -p data1-params.txt